Alcohol and Zoloft: Medication Risks, Interactions, and Guidelines

 Frequently Asked Questions About Alcohol and Zoloft Interactions

-No, there’s no safe way to drink while taking antidepressants.
+No, there’s no safe way to drink while taking Zoloft.
 It can be dangerous to drink alcohol while taking any antidepressant, not just Zoloft.
 Always discuss your alcohol use with your doctor if you’re taking antidepressants.

 There aren’t any antidepressants that are safe to combine with alcohol, so it’s best to avoid drinking completely while you’re taking antidepressants unless your doctor says it’s safe.